joshenoy/sathyabh.at/content/blog/2008-06-23-and-the-lamest-mouse-award-goes-to.md

   6. [Me][16]
 ![My Lame Mouse][17] </ol>

-And the winner is&#8230;&#8230;.. well that&#8217;s for you to decide.
+And the winner is&#8230;&#8230;.. well that's for you to decide.
 Drop a comment and give your opinion.
 If you feel your mouse deserves an entry then post it in the comments!
-I&#8217;ll include it in the post!
+I'll include it in the post!

  [1]: https://twitter.com/preshit/statuses/841690226
  [2]: https://presh.it/